survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 Sometimes minification can break code as it can rewrite pieces of code.
 Angular 1 was an example of this as it relied on a specific function parameter naming and rewriting the parameters could break code unless you took precautions against it.

-The easiest way to enable minification in webpack is to call `webpack -p`. `-p` is a shortcut for `--optimize-minimize`, you can think it as `-p` for "production".
+The easiest way to enable minification in webpack is to call `webpack -p` (same as `--optimize-minimize`).
 This enables webpack's `UglifyJsPlugin`.
-The problem is that UglifyJS doesn't support ES6 syntax yet making it problematic if Babel and *babel-preset-env* is used.
+The problem is that UglifyJS doesn't support ES6 syntax yet making it problematic if Babel and *babel-preset-env* are used so we have to go other route in this case.

-Using `UglifyJsPlugin` provides us more control as relying on the flag comes with its problems.
-If you went with flags and wanted to customize the result, you would have to drop the flags and rewrite the configuration entirely to avoid minifying twice.

-T> [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin) allows you to try out an experimental version of UglifyJS that provides better support for ES6.
-More alternatives are listed later in this chapter.

 ### Setting Up JavaScript Minification